google/j2cl/docs/best-practices.md

 Closure compiler flag: `--define=jre.checks.checkLevel=NORMAL|OPTIMIZED|MINIMAL`

-Allows the suppression of certain runtime checks in the Java Standard library which allows those checks to be removed in production.
+Allows the suppression of certain runtime checks in the Java Standard library which allows for the code for those checks to be completely removed in production.

 <!-- mdformat off(breaks tables in github markdown) -->

 Group   |Description                                          |Common Exception Types
 --------|-----------------------------------------------------|----------------------
-BOUNDS  |Checks related to the bound checking in collections. |`IndexOutBoundsException`, `ArrayIndexOutOfBoundsException` API     |Checks related to the correct usage of APIs.         |`IllegalStateException`, `NoSuchElementException`, `NullPointerException`, `IllegalArgumentException`, `ConcurrentModificationException`
+BOUNDS  |Checks related to bound checking in collections.     |`IndexOutBoundsException`, `ArrayIndexOutOfBoundsException` API     |Checks related to the correct usage of various APIs.  |`IllegalStateException`, `NoSuchElementException`, `NullPointerException`, `IllegalArgumentException`, `ConcurrentModificationException`
-NUMERIC |Checks related to numeric operations.                |`ArithmeticException` TYPE    |Checks related to java type system.                  |`ClassCastException`, `ArrayStoreException` CRITICAL|Checks for cases where not failing-fast will keep the object in an inconsistent state and/or degrade debugging significantly.
+NUMERIC |Checks related to numeric operations.                |`ArithmeticException` TYPE    |Checks related to runtime Java type consistency.     |`ClassCastException`, `ArrayStoreException` CRITICAL|Checks for cases where not failing-fast will keep the object in an inconsistent state and/or degrade debugging significantly.
 Currently disabling these checks is not supported.                             |`IllegalArgumentException`

 <!-- mdformat on -->